burdickmaxwell/KataTemplate_Node_Jest_ESM/README.md

 so the repetition of a kata does not become an exercise of writing steps from memory, but instead strengthens creativity and understanding of the craft of software development.

-Strive to engage a kata as you would any project.
-Any practice is a performance in itself; to treat practice differently diminishes the experiences gained in practice from being used in performance.
-Time spent on a kata should be time boxed.
+Time spent on a kata should be time boxed--these are akin to warm-up exercises, after all.
 The goal is to instill habits for daily use, not to solve a puzzle.
+Take what you have learned from the kata and apply it to your normal coding practices.
+Use katas as a way to ensure you are thinking about software development correctly for yourself, so you can continue on throughout your day in the right frame of mind.
+Any practice is a performance in itself; to treat practice differently diminishes the experiences gained in practice from being used in performance, so make sure you are treating these katas how you envision an ideal coding session.

 ## Usage